astonastonaston/peract/README.md

 If you enabled wandb logging, you can see the logged metrics (success rates, etc) on your wandb watchboard at the moment.

+### Supported tasks
+For now we can solve the tasks **StackCube-v1** (with success rate 0.55 at maximum, trained on 50 demos and evaluated over 100 episodes) and **PushCube-v1** (with success rate 1 at maximum).
+We can run on **PegInsertionSide-v1** as well following similar training and evaluation procedures, but it's not solved yet and we're trying to solve it.

 ## Acknowledgements